deeptools/deepTools/docs/content/help_faq.rst

 How does computeMatrix handle overlapping genome regions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If the [BED][] file supplied to [computeMatrix][] contains regions that overlap, computeMatrix will report those regions and issue warnings, but they will just be taken as is.
-If you would like to avoid that overlapping regions are taken into account, you will need to clean the [BED][] file prior to using computeMatrix.
-There are several possibilities for modifying your [BED][] file.
+If you would like to prevent this, then clean the [BED][] file before using computeMatrix.
+There are several methods for modifying your [BED][] file.
 Let's say your file looks like this:

 ```